sedostheatre/sedos.co.uk/input/shows/2025-the-crucible.md

 *The Crucible* plays at the *[Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell)* from 16-20 September 2025.

+**Content warnings:** this production contains depictions of physical violence, themes of racism, and references to hanging and child loss.

 This amateur production is presented by arrangement with Music Theatre International on behalf of Josef Weinberger Ltd. [www.mtishows.co.uk](http://www.mtishows.co.uk) | [www.josef-weinberger.com](http://www.josef-weinberger.com)